Red Roof Retreat

 Local Service Committee

-The mandate of the Local Service Committee is to use our members’ talents and professional skills to identify, plan, and carry out service projects within our community.
-Through funding and volunteering that improves the quality of life for those in our community, we serve the public interest.
+The mandate of the Local Service Committee is to use our members’ talents and professional skills to carry out service projects within our community.
+Through funding and direct volunteering, we improve the quality of life for those in our community.
+Approximately 50% of all funds raised by the Club are donated to local causes (the balance is donated to International causes)

 Below you can find nonprofit organizations we are supporting this year.